 If someone crosses a boundary or makes you uncomfortable, you could try saying something like, “I appreciate the humor, and I know you didn’t mean it like that, but [this aspect] made me feel unvalued or excluded.”

 What takeaways might the activities bring?
-The learning outcomes could be giving others the benefit of the doubt, making time to connect with coworkers on a personal level even when we’re all busy, or any of the benefits from our list of 10 Benefits of Humor for Organizations.
+The learning outcomes could be giving others the benefit of the doubt, making time to connect with coworkers on a personal level even when we’re all busy, or any of the benefits from our list of 10 Benefits of Creating a Humor Culture for Organizations.

 Rod A Martin also points out in his book, The Psychology of Humor, An Integrated Approach, “play is characterized by a protective frame, which is a psychological safety zone”.
 Every form of play has protective boundaries that gives people psychological safety.
-Humor is the same, so by creating humor boundaries, a company creates a culture of psychological safety, where employees can be themselves and take risks in a safe environment.
+Team Building events are the same.
+So, use Team Building Events to create the humor boundaries you want in your company, so your company creates a culture of psychological safety, where employees can be themselves and take risks in a safe environment.

 Checkout our blogpost on Team Building activities that are not Awful for some more tips and tricks and here are some of our favorite Team Building activities for Virtual teams that are actually fun!
 Enjoy!